Tips for Kitchen Designs in Small Spaces

 Layout

-A work triangle – the path between cooking, cleaning and food storage areas is designed to bring efficiency into the kitchen.
-In a small room, it is less challenging to achieve this triangle, as your options for where to situate appliances are limited.
-For square rooms, a U-shape layout makes sense.
-For rectangle rooms a galley or L-shape is often preferable.
-What can really make the difference in kitchen designs for small kitchens is vertical layout and storage.
-These aspects are more flexible and can make the difference when tailoring the space for your needs.
+A work triangle- the path between cooking, cleaning, and food storage areas—is designed to bring efficiency into the kitchen.
+In a small room, achieving this triangle is easier, as your options for situating appliances are limited.
+For square rooms, a U-shape layout makes sense, while for rectangular rooms, a galley or L-shape is often preferable.
+When considering Tips for Kitchen Designs in Small Spaces, focusing on vertical layout and smart storage solutions can maximise functionality.
+These flexible aspects play a crucial role in tailoring your space to suit your needs.

 Colour

 To make a space feel larger, stick to lighter tones.
 This goes for wall colours, cabinet fronts and worktop finish.
 Don’t feel limited by this, though.
-By choosing natural granite or quartz for your kitchen worktops, you can choose from a wide range of hues that fit within any colour scheme.
+By choosing natural granite or quartz for your kitchen worktops, you can choose from a wide range of hues that fit any colour scheme.
 Look at sage or duck egg shades.
-Choosing surfaces that are light reflective can also give the appearance of space.
+Choosing light-reflective surfaces can also give the appearance of space.
 So consider gloss cabinet front finishes and sparkling quartz worktops.

 Storage